rajit906/FloVD/README.md

 │   ├ ...
 ```

+### Inference Settings
+In the inference time, we recommend to use the same setting used in the training time.
++ The number of frames: 49

++ FPS: 16

++ Flow scale factor: (s_x, s_y) = (60, 36)

++ CONTROLNET_GUIDANCE_END: 0.4 for better camera controllability, 0.1 for more natural object motions.
+This argument means the ratio of timestep to inject ControlNet features to the pre-trained model.

 ### Inference

 + [flovd_demo](inference/flovd_demo.py): To synthesize videos with desired camera trajectory and natural object motions, use this.
 A more detailed inference code explanation, including the significance of common parameters.
 Refer to [flovd_demo_script](inference/inference_scripts/flovd_demo.sh)